 This study is led by the Institute for Social Drug Research (ISD, Belgium) in collaboration with colleagues at the International Center for Ethnobotanical Education, Research and Service (ICEERS, Spain).
 The ISD is part of the Department of Criminology, Criminal Law and Social Law of the Faculty of Law, University of Ghent.
-If you would like to know more about the research conducted at the ISD please visit this website
+If you would like to know more about the research conducted at the ISD please visit this website.

 THE RESEARCH TEAM